 Federal fund recipients have two (2) main ways to provide language services: oral interpretation either in person or via telephone interpretation service and written translation.
-The correct mix should be based on what is both necessary and reasonable in light of the four-factor analysis.^{iv}
+The correct mix should be based on what is both necessary and reasonable in light of the four-factor analysis.iv

-The City of Saginaw is defining an interpreter as a person who translates spoken language orally, as opposed to a translator, who translates written language or who transfers the meaning of written text from one language into another.
+City of Lathrup Village is defining as interpreter as a person who translates spoken language orally, as opposed to a translator, who translates written language and a translator as a person who transfers the meaning of written text from one language into another.
 The person who translates orally is not a translator, but an interpreter.
-V

-Considering the relatively small size of the number of LEP individuals in the service area, plus the city's limited financial resources, it is necessary to limit language aid to the most basic and cost-effective services.
+Considering the relatively small size of the City of Lathrup Village, the small number of LEP individuals in the service area, and limited financial resources, it is necessary to limit language aid to the most basic and cost-effective services.

-What the City of Saginaw will do.
-What actions will the City of Saginaw take?
+What the City of Lathrup Village will do.
+What actions will the City of Lathrup Village take?

-- 1. Notify the public that interpreter services are available upon request, with seven day advance notice. - 2.
-With advance notice of seven calendar days, the City will provide interpreter services at public meetings, including language translation and signage for the hearing impaired. - 3.
-The City will utilize the Translators Resource List as provided by MDOT for translation services and verbal interpretation. - 4.
-The City of Saginaw employs a number of Spanish-speaking employees across various departments who can serve as interpreters and/or translators. - 5.
-The Census Bureau "I-speak" Language Identification Card will be distributed to those employees who may potentially encounter LEP individuals. - 6.
-Once the LEP individual's language has been identified, an agency from the Translators Resource List will be contacted to provide interpretation services. - 7.
-Publications of the city's complaint form will be made available online and upon request. - 8.
-In the event that a City employee encounters a LEP individual, they will follow the procedure listed below:
+- With advance notice of seven calendar days, the City will provide interpreter services at public meetings, including language translation and signage for the hearing impaired. - The City will utilize the Translators Resource List as provided by MDOT for translation services and verbal interpretation. - Ensure placement of statements in notices and publications in languages other than English that interpreter services are available for public meetings. - The Census Bureau "I-speak" Language Identification Card will be distributed to all employees that may potentially encounter LEP individuals.

+- Once the LEP individual's language has been identified, an agency from the Translators Resource List will be contacted to provide interpretation services. - Publications of the city's complaint form available at public meetings. - In the event that a City employee encounters a LEP individual, they will follow the procedure listed below: